-(c) The first interest payment on the Bonds is due on July 1, 2019, representing interest from the date of the Bonds.
-Thereafter, interest payments will be made semiannually on each January 1 and July 1, until maturity or prior redemption.
+(d) The first interest payment on the Bonds is due on July 1, 2020, representing interest from the date of the Bonds.
+Thereafter, interest payments will be made semiannually on each January 1 and July 1, until maturity.
 Interest is estimated at 4.00%.